jclark/rpi-cm4-ptp-guide/chrony.md

 chronyc sources
 ```

 It should should a line starting with `#* PHC0`.
-This means it has synced to the PTP hardware clock.
+This means it has successfully synced to the PHC refclock.

 ## Using serial connection from GPS